Does Synthetic Oil Sludge

 No, synthetic oil does not sludge.
 Sludge is a result of impurities in the oil, and synthetic oil is made to be pure.

 No, synthetic oil does not sludge.
 This is a common myth about synthetic oils, likely because of the higher price tag.
-However, synthetic oil actually has many benefits over traditional oil, including resistance to sludging.
+However, synthetic oil offers many benefits over traditional oil, including resistance to sludge.

 Does Synthetic Oil Clean Sludge?